10XGenomics/enclone/README.md

 <br>
 <br>

-The following diagram shows what a _clonotype_ is for B cells.
+To make sure we are using terminology in the same way, the following diagram shows what a _clonotype_ is for B cells.
 The same applies for T cells, but things are simpler because T cells do not have somatic hypermutation.

 <img src="img/what_is_a_clonotype.png" alt="what is a clonotype" title="what is a clonotype" />